frangedev/MidiM/README.md

-# MidiM (MidiMaestro) - An Open Source Custom MIDI Controller Interface
+# MidiM MIDIMaestro - An Open Source Custom MIDI Controller Interface

-MidiM (MidiMaestro) is a customizable MIDI controller interface that empowers musicians and DJs to design their own control layouts.
+MidiM MIDIMaestro is a customizable MIDI controller interface that empowers musicians and DJs to design their own control layouts.
 Using a simple drag-and-drop interface, users can assign sliders, buttons, and knobs to MIDI commands and save their layouts for later use.

 ## Features
 - **Drag-and-Drop Interface**: Easily position sliders, buttons, and knobs on a canvas.